Applications are open for January 2024

 Online learning

-Our distance-learning PgDip in Theology and Disability is delivered flexibly, 100% online.
-You can study with us anywhere, with no need for a visa, and manage your study hours to suit you.
+You can learn with us anywhere, no student visa required, and manage your study hours to suit you.

 Your teaching

-Your teaching is delivered through MyAberdeen, our online Virtual Learning Environment (VLE).
+Teaching is delivered through MyAberdeen, our online Virtual Learning Environment (VLE).
 It holds all the materials, tools and support you’ll need in your studies.
 Take a look around MyAberdeen.

 You can access your learning materials on computer, smartphone and laptop, 24 hours a day.
 You’ll find a range of resources at your fingertips, including: